ringmaster/Sn/ACTIVITYPUB.md

 - **Activity Delivery**: Sent to followers in background
 - **Comment Processing**: Handled asynchronously
 - **Key Generation**: Only done once on initialization

+### Multi-Author Efficiency
+- **Single Delivery**: Multi-author posts are delivered once from the primary author
+- **Per-User Storage**: Each user's followers/following are stored separately
+- **Aggregated Reach**: Posts include all authors' followers in CC for maximum visibility

 ## Compatibility